f0rki/quickvm/README.md

 ## ssh with different username

-Per default quickvm executes ssh with your current username (i.e. `$USER`) you can change this using the `env` command, e.g.
+Per default quickvm executes ssh with your current username (i.e. `$USER`) you can change this using the `-u` option (supported by a couple of commands):

-    env USER=root quickvm shell
+    quickvm shell -u root

-or change the default:
+or change the global default:

     mkdir -p ~/.config/quickvm
-    echo "USER=root" >> ~/.config/quickvm/config.sh
+    echo "QUICKVM_USER=root" >> ~/.config/quickvm/config.sh

-Some commands also support the `-u` command line switch:
+or change the default per VM:

-    quickvm shell -u root
+    quickvm setuser myvm root

 ## Requirements